dinma-e/Loan-Default-Prediction/README.md

 This project highlights both the opportunities and challenges of applying machine learning in financial contexts, especially when working with limited data, and serves as a step forward in strengthening my skills as a data scientist.

+All datasets, the full notebook and the power bi file are contained in this repository.

 Read the full medium documentation here: